 The following guidelines were developed to help users operate computers securely and to protect sensitive information.
 Please contact the IT Help Center at 303-871-4700 or in person in the Anderson Academic Commons if you have questions or need help implementing these guidelines.
 Additional contact information and resources are available at: https://www.du.edu/it/contact.
 Please click here for a downloadable version of the IT Security Checklist.

-- Never respond to email or phone calls requesting verification of username and/or password.
-If you receive a request for this information, please notify the IT Security Team at email@example.com.
-Also, please forward suspicious emails, so the team can investigate.
+- Never respond to emails or phone calls requesting verification of username and/or password.
+Likewise, never respond to requests for "emergency" purchases of gift cards or similar cash-equivalent items.
+If you receive a request for this type, please notify the IT Security Team at firstname.lastname@example.org.
+Also, please report suspicious emails by clicking the "Report Phish" button in Outlook, so the team can investigate.

 - In the same manner, do not respond to suspicious links in email messages or web pages.
 Doing so may allow malware and computer viruses to be downloaded onto your system.
 Always look at the address bar of your browser to make sure you are at a site you are familiar with.
 It is important to know how to spot a fake website, so you don't fall prey to a phishing scam.